-the body to be diminished and in his pleasure shall be to increase fall out thereof, and so, little and little, made a small flock in comparison, till it again-yet shall he never neither fer it to be destroyed nor the flock

-church to be destroyed. tha at remaineth, how many branches soever e devil blow off, to be brought 5

-or virtue that the synagogue of the

-hough there never was any time

-nere be, but that in Christ's church,

-here shall be many naught, yet shall 10

-vays the doctrine of his church with

-ich himself hath always promised to

-be so good, and so sure, that unto

-9 to learn the truth, it shall always

-it and that for the clearing of all 15

-s, it shall ever be true to say that

-e church" is, as Saint Paul saith, the

-illar" and the "foot" or "ground"-that is to say,

-the sure strength or fastening- •

-must be that known Catholic church of which from age to age 20

-the Scripture hath been received, and the people taught; and not a

-church unknown, of only good

-embled to preach unto, nor sacraments

-ninister of that unknown church,

-nor people of an unknown church to administer them unto-among 25

--------------------------------------- ; for no man can know where to call

-another, nor how to know anoth ner if they came together by

-hap.

-can Tyndale stand by his unknown

-church nor for his purpose suffi 30

-ogue of the Jews, nor the clergy of the

-s of the other since God gave these

-g nor Moses, that was the lawyer

-ot like unto Christ, the beginner and 25

-romises of God concerning his assistance 35

-and preserving were not like in the one church and the other.
-And yet by Tyndale, God had so little regarded his great promises

-And yet by Tyndale, God had s o mue regarded ins great promises

-in that point that-whereas the scribes and Pharisees had been but a while in respect, and God had sent the synagogue sundry prophets, and Christ hastened to come because they should not deceive long-God had suffered the Catholic church of his own only-begotten Son to be as falsely deceived and worse too, and further to be led out of the right way into errors and into damnation, more than this eight hundred years together, without any man sent to show them the right understanding of Scripture, and the right way, by any such means as the people might perceive that the man were come from God... but one of them always varying from the doctrine of another, and all varying from the doctrine of all the saints whom God had proved his messengers by miracles... whereof these men showed none at all, and yet the most part, ever as they were examined and opposed, abjured their own doctrine, too.
+many great pieces of people to fall the body to be diminished and machis pleasure shall be to increase it

+Christ shall never suffer his suffer church to be destroyed. that return the destroyed. entit to be destroyed nor the flock emaineth, how many branches soever evil blow off, to be brought 5

+unto the scarcity either of faith or Jews was at Christ's coming.
+Thou igh there never was any time

+long together, nor never shall there

+as long as it dwelleth in earth, ther 10

+s the doctrine of his church with

+himself hath always promised to

+be, and lead it into every truth, be C ,

+those that shall be well willing to 1.5

+be known where they may learn it doubts and avoiding of all errors, i 15

+hurch" is, as Saint Paul saith, the

+r" and the "foot" or "ground"-that is to say,

+the sure strength or fastening-"of

+must be that known Catholic church 20

+the Scripture hath been received, a 20

+church unknown, of only good me

+bled to preach unto, nor sacraments

+administered by any man as a min

+nor people of an unknown church · · · · · · · · · · · · · · · · · · · 25

+whom can be no such assembly; for no man can know where to call

+another, nor how to know another

+hap. y C

+And thus I say that neither can Tyndale stand by his unknown

+church nor for his purpose sufficie 30

+church of Christ unto the synagogo ue of the Jews, nor the clergy of the

+one to the scribes and Pharisees of the other since God gave these

+two churches not like beginning

+and beginner of the one, was not li

+nises of God concerning his assistance 35

+and preserving were not like in the

+And yet by Tyndale, God had so li ttle regarded his great promises

+in that point that-whereas the scribes and Pharisees had been but a while in respect, and God had sent the synagogue sundry prophets, and Christ hastened to come because they should not deceive long-God had suffered the Catholic church of his own only-begotten Son to be as falsely deceived and worse too, and further to be led out of the right way into errors and into damnation, more than this eight hundred years together, without any man sent to show them the right understanding of Scripture, and the right way, by any such means as the people might perceive that the man were come from God... but one of them always varying from the doctrine of another, and all varying from the doctrine of all the saints whom God had proved his messengers by miracles... whereof these men showed none at all, and vet the most part, ever as they were examined and opposed. abjured their own doctrine, too.
 And thus, as I say, Tyndale cannot resemble the clergy of Christ's church to the scribes and Pharisees of the Jews' church.